dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T416: Surveillance can stigmatize and create fear.
+### T416: Surveillance can stigmatize groups and create a culture of fear.

 |Support|
 |---|